JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-share-on-platforms.md

 ### Use native libraries in the hierarchical structure

-You can use platform-dependent libraries like Foundation, UIKit, and POSIX in source sets shared among several native targets.
+You can use platform-dependent libraries like `Foundation`, `UIKit`, and `posix` in source sets shared among several native targets.
 This helps you share more native code without being limited by platform-specific dependencies.

-The usage of platform-dependent libraries is available in shared source sets by default.
+Since Kotlin 1.6.20, the usage of platform-dependent libraries is available in shared source sets by default.
 No additional steps are required – IntelliJ IDEA will help you detect common declarations that you can use in the shared code.
+See [Hierarchical project structure](multiplatform-hierarchy.md) for more details.

 In addition to [platform libraries](native-platform-libs.md) shipped with Kotlin/Native, this approach can also handle custom [`cinterop` libraries](native-c-interop.md) making them available in shared source sets.